trufflesuite/trufflesuite.com/src/blog/an-easier-way-to-deploy-your-smart-contracts.md

 In an ideal world, I'd like these features in a deployment interface:

-- Let's you use MetaMask directly for signing transactions (Remix ✔️ | Truffle ❌ | Custom Webapp ✔️)
+- Let's you use MetaMask directly for signing transactions
+  - Remix ✔️ | Truffle CLI ❌ | Custom Webapp ✔️
   - A bonus win here is support for Ledger and Trezor wallets!
-- I can use a framework/toolset/etc. that lets me build complex apps and supports complexe deployment processes (Remix ❌ | Truffle ✔️ | Custom Webapp ✔️)
+- I can use a framework/toolset/etc. that lets me build complex apps and supports complexe deployment processes
+  - Remix ❌ | Truffle CLI ✔️ | Custom Webapp ✔️
-- I don't need to do a lot of work to go from finishing development to deploying (Remix ✔️ | Truffle ✔️ | Custom Webapp ❌)
+- I don't need to do a lot of work to go from finishing development to deploying
+  - Remix ✔️ | Truffle CLI ✔️ | Custom Webapp ❌

 ## Introducing: Truffle Teams Deployments